Jacorb90/Prestige-Tree/docs/layer-features.md

 This is a more comprehensive list of established features to add to layers.
 You can add more freely, if you want to have other functions or values associated with your layer.
 These have special functionality, though.

+You can make almost any value dynamic by using a function in its place, including all display strings and styling/color features.

 Key:
 - No label: This is required and the game will crash if it isn't included.
 - **sometimes required**: This is may be required, depending on other things in the layer.